chenfan0/send/README.md

  - `hidden` Allow transfer of hidden files. (defaults to `false`).
  - [`root`](#root-path) Root directory to restrict file access.
  - `index` Name of the index file to serve automatically when visiting the root location. (defaults to none).
- - `gzip` Try to serve the gzipped version of a file automatically when `gzip` is supported by a client and if the requested file with `.gz` extension exists. (defaults to `true`).
+ - `gzip` If the client supports 'gzip' and the requested file with the extension '.gz' does not exist, the .gz file is generated and saved, and the generated gzip version of the file is provided. (defaults to `true`).
- - `brotli` Try to serve the brotli version of a file automatically when `brotli` is supported by a client and if the requested file with `.br` extension exists. (defaults to `true`).
+ - `brotli` If the client supports 'brotli' and the requested file with the extension '.br' does not exist, the .br file is generated and saved, and the generated br version of the file is provided. (defaults to `true`).
  - `format` If not `false` (defaults to `true`), format the path to serve static file servers and not require a trailing slash for directories, so that you can do both `/directory` and `/directory/`.
  - [`setHeaders`](#setheaders) Function to set custom headers on response.
  - `extensions` Try to match extensions from passed array to search for file when no extension is sufficed in URL.
 First found is served. (defaults to `false`)